Published: Mar 19, 2011 to ?

 See, Tachibana is pretty good at setting things up- This includes things like making the premise, introducing the characters, introducing a plot arc, but then he always somehow manages to fuck things up, and completely shits on what could've been above standard.
 This is incredibly annoying because this series does have a potential to be pretty decent, but it's in the hands of a writer who just doesn't know what he's doing.

 To get into more detail, let's discuss about the major characters in this series.
-There will be some minor spoilers up to Volume 7, so proceed with some caution.
+There will be some minor spoilers, so proceed with some caution.

 Shidou, the main protagonist, is just a very, very average protagonist.
 He's that boring, nice guy who almost always does the right thing.
 While he is clearly inferior to a protagonist like Keima in terms of having a personality, he isn't actively an annoying excuse of a comic relief like Issei from DxD.
-It'd be great if he got any actual character development, but 7 volumes into the series, and Shidou still manages to be incredibly boring- His personality never changes, so he stays a static character for at least 7 volumes.
+It'd be great if he got any actual character development, but 11 volumes into the series, and Shidou still manages to be incredibly boring- His personality never changes, so he stays a static character for all 11 volumes.
 What a great guy.
 But you see, there's a reason for that, but more on that later.

 Tohka is one of the worst things in this series- Her introduction was pretty decent, though.
 She's initially very distrusting of everyone, but then in a span of a single chapter, she degenerates into a stupid moeblob who becomes incredibly clingy and manages to be annoying in every scene she's in.
 There's no character development here- All she needed was a little talk with Shidou and she's suddenly a completely different character.
 The only real development she goes through the entirety of 7 volumes is her being slightly less clingy so that Shidou can actually progress the plot without her being a complete nuisance, but really- It's a terrible idea to have the main heroine be a complete imbecile.
 One could also argue that Tohka isn't stupid, but just naive- However, she never actually learns anything and stays stupid, making her mostly a comic relief until she's relevant again so she can help Shidou pull off something he normally can't.
 Terrible execution of a potentially decent character.

-I have very little to say about Origami- She's a good comic relief character, and is presented as a character who is supposed to do both comedy and drama.
+Origami is a prime example of author not knowing what he wants to do with his characters: She's a good comic relief character, and is presented as a character who is supposed to do both comedy and drama.
 She can't do the latter because she's hilariously incompetent like the rest of her AST (Anti-Spirit Team) squad, despite supposedly being one of the best in her group.
 She keeps getting involved in multiple plot points, but she herself never manages to actually be a relevant character for the majority of them.
 Her motivation is also an antithesis to Shidou's in that she constantly goes after Spirits to kill them as opposed to Shidou's peaceful method, but due to her incompetence, this becomes irrelevant like the rest of her character.
 Another terrible execution.
+Furthermore, there is a very obvious, sad excuse of a plot twist later in the series that was seen from miles away who bothered to check the characters' names.
+Not only is the plot twist completely unsuccessful in making her a better written character, but it also manages to take away what relevant trait she had as a character- Meaning, she's completely empty as a character now.
+Must be a mandatory thing for harem.

 And more importantly, why keep these characters around when they might as well not exist after their respective arcs?
-I get it from the pandering standpoint just to maintain the pseudo-harem quota, but it really doesn't make sense to me from the writing standpoint.
+I get it from the pandering standpoint just to maintain the harem quota, but it really doesn't make sense to me from the writing standpoint.
 Wouldn't it be better to just have the MC fail at times so that the audience can't predict what will happen to the Spirits at the end of their arcs?
-Tachibana says "no." The author just shows that he can't do actual drama, and always has to write an ending where everyone just lives happily ever after.
+The author just shows that he can't do actual drama, and always has to write an ending where everyone just lives happily ever after.
 I completely understand that this is half-comedy, but if you're trying to include drama in there, at least stick with it until the end.
 I'm not arguing that a character must die/disappear to make a drama good, but there is not even a single form of consequence/risk present here.
 Even in the 7th volume, when all seems completely hopeless, everything just sort of works out and everyone pretends as if nothing happened.
 No lasting impact whatsoever.
+10th/11st volume, deus ex machina comes to save the day.
+Sure, the method had presented itself in previous volumes, but the character capable of using the said method never showed the intent (or even hinted at it) of using that particular method in that particular manner, especially considering the resources it takes for that character to make it happen in the first place.

-Without any failures on MC's part (excluding Kurumi, since she's an antagonist), there is completely no sense of accomplishment from Shidou succeeding his missions either.
+Without any failures on MC's part (excluding Kurumi), there is completely no sense of accomplishment from Shidou succeeding his "missions" either.
 That being said, since Shidou always manages to succeed, he never really develops as a character- He remains the character he was in the first volume, and he will constantly repeat what he always did.
-Right now, the only thing these supposed fans are looking forward to are "oh when will this new girl join the harem omg she's so qt i cant wait to self-insert! why isnt kurumi saved yet???" instead of "Oh, will Shidou be able to save this Spirit or will the AST/DEM get them?
-Will he fail or not?"
-That's really not the kind of fans you want, Tachibana.
+In fact, there is not a single significant character development for Shidou eleven volumes in.
+This poor writing can all be attributed to the awful fanbase the author constantly tries to please via pandering.
+Right now, the only thing these supposed fans are looking forward to are "oh when will this new girl join the harem omg she's so qt i cant wait to self-insert! why isnt kurumi saved yet???" instead of actively wondering whether Shidou will succeed or not.
+Of course they wouldn't.
+He always succeeds.
+Good writing?
+What's that?

 Overall, this series is a huge disappointment from start to end.
 The comedy is pretty decent, but it sometimes feels very inappropriate and out-of-place when some half-assed drama gets thrown in the mix.
 And the drama can't really be good either since Tachibana just can't write anything but a typical happy ending, so there's no anticipation.
-The author is trying to do both, yet fails to do both well.
-It's really a shame because the world building has the potential to be pretty interesting and there's actual few mysteries for the audience to speculate about, but all that is hindered by mediocre writing and unnecessary pandering.
-While pandering/fanservice doesn't bother me that much, when those get in the way of potentially decent plot and consistent character development, then it's actively annoying.
-It's like writing a fanfiction of a series, except that you have the authority to make it canon because it's your own.
-Joy.
+The author is trying to do both, yet fails to do both.
+Even the whole "choose your action/say something" comedy gimmick got old 3 volumes in, so that's yet another example for highly formulaic everything this series offers.
+While pandering doesn't bother me that much, when those get in the way of potentially decent plot and consistent character development, then it's actively annoying.
+It's like writing a fanfiction of a series (since the author is pandering to popularity based polls by fans), except that you have the authority to make it canon because it's your own.
+The proper way to handle it would be to just settle it with side stor- Oh, the author already does that but apparently it's not enough, so it gets shoved into the main plot anyways.

-Before you say anything, yes, I get it- This is a pretty standard fare for a pseudo-harem/harem genre, but that doesn't mean the writing has to be bad/mediocre.
-One of the worst things you can say to defend a series is saying something like "You're taking this way too seriously/You have really high expectations."
-If a series presents a drama, how am I supposed to take it?
+A lot of people defend this series with some hilarious claims like "You're taking this way too seriously/You have really high expectations."
+But here's the thing: If a series presents a drama, how am I supposed to take it?
 Not seriously?
 Half-seriously?
 If I have to selectively ignore a series' shortcomings until I can get rid of all the flaws to finally conclude that a series is "good," then the series as a whole isn't good.
 This is no different.
 You can't cherry-pick only what you like and artificially lower your standards to come to an incomplete conclusion to justify a series.
 You're not defending it- You're just ignoring its flaws.
 It's not an argument, it's an excuse.
 The only time when that excuse would be viable is involving a series targeted for children, and this isn't one.
+Some people claim that you'd need to "turn off your brain" to enjoy a series, but would you really be considered enjoying it if you actually have to do that?
+Or is that considered just being willfully ignorant?

 Related ClubsAnime Discussion Brigade, Brother Complex & Sister Complex, Date a Live, Date A Live (デート・ア・ライブ), Date A Live Girls no Daisuki, Date A Live Valkyrs, Dere Girls Alliance, Icha Icha Research Club, Light Novels Alliance!, Red Eyes Fanclub, Tokisaki Kurumi FanClub, Yoshino Love